Exim Consultancy | International Logistics | One Stop EXIM Solution

 FAQ’s

-In contrast to SEZ and EOU, MOOWR does not have an export obligation, thus rendering it more accommodating for businesses with a domestic sales orientation.
+In contrast to SEZ and EOU, MOOWR (Manufacturing and Other Operations in Warehouse) does not have an export obligation, thus rendering it more accommodating for businesses with a domestic sales orientation.
 Advance Authorization and EPCG demand that companies satisfy stringent export requirements, while MOOWR supports duty deferment without the imposition of such requirements.

 Yes, any manufacturing or trading unit that has dealings in imported raw materials and capital goods can apply for the MOOWR Scheme.